Singular persistent homology with geometrically parallelizable computation

-The homomorphisms in the sequence have explicit classical descriptions, so the computation of $spH^{\varepsilon}_n (X)$ and specifically the Betti number $spB^{\varepsilon}_n (X)$ reduces to that of $spH^{\varepsilon}_{n} (X_k \cap X_{k+1})$ and $spH^{\varepsilon}_n (X_k)$ for a finite number of values of $k$.
+The homomorphisms in the sequence have explicit classical descriptions, so the computation of $sH^{\varepsilon}_n (M)$ and specifically the Betti number $sB^{\varepsilon}_n (M)$ reduces to that of $sH^{\varepsilon}_{n} (M_k \cap M_{k+1})$ and $sH^{\varepsilon}_n (M_k)$ for a finite number of values of $k$.

+\begin{CorRef}{MIO2} Suppose the metric space $M$ is a finite metric space, so we can use the Vietoris-Rips filtration from Definition \refD{RIPS}.
+In view of Theorem \refT{GSASPNBG}, all the statements in this section still hold if we simply replace the the singular homology $sH$ with the simplicial homology $H$ applied to each stage in the filtration. \end{CorRef}

-For a future purpose, we want to state this more explicitly.
-What is needed is the analysis of homomorphisms $f_{\ast}$ because by splitting the long exact sequence into short exact sequences centered around $spH^{\varepsilon}_{\ast} (X)$ we get the description
+We want to state this more explicitly in the case the coefficient ring $R$ is a field.
+What is needed is the analysis of homomorphisms $f_{\ast}$ because by splitting the long exact sequence into short exact sequences centered around $sH^{\varepsilon}_{\ast} (M)$ we get the description

+This leads to an algorithm for reconstructing the $\varepsilon$-prefix ${\varepsilon}$-$psH_n (M)$ of the usual persistence module when $M$ is a finite metric space and the coefficient ring $R$ is a field.
+Before we present this algorithm, we want to make an important remark.

-\begin{RemRef}{POI} One necessary feature of the theorem is that the top scale $\varepsilon$ is fixed a priori.
-This allows to reconstruct only the $\varepsilon$-prefix of the singular persistence barcode.
-In practice, this drawback becomes less important with better quality and density of sampled data in conjunction with the greater importance of low dimensional computations. \end{RemRef}
+\begin{RemRefName}{POI}{Sufficiency of an $\varepsilon$-prefix} A necessary feature of the theorems above is that the top scale $\varepsilon$ is fixed a priori and is related to the Lebesgue number of the covering.
+This allows to reconstruct only the $\varepsilon$-prefix of the persistence module or persistence barcode.